TH3-F001/recono-suite/README.md

     python setup.py
     # this will eventually be replaced by an install.sh script which does everything along with
     # creating the virtual environment.
 For now...
 I just want to enumerate some subdomains man.
+    # I'm happy with what I have.
+But I know it could be MUCH better